Developing effective and economic IT solutions for e-health has proven very difficult over some decades, although the general needs are easy to grasp:

 In summary, the two problems that must be overcome to make IT successful in healthcare are: semantic complexity of the problem space and logistic complexity of the work environment.

-Despite having some good applications, existing major products in healthcare are often monolithic private data siloes, often blocking users from working effectively with patient-centric data.
-Building a health IT environment to serve patients properly requires data services (EHR, demographics, process tracking etc) that are independent of products and enterprises.
-This can be achieved using a platform eco-system containing components that obey openly published specifications, produced by an eco-system of plug-and-play vendors.
+Existing major products in healthcare are monolithic private data siloes, often blocking users from working effectively with patient-centric data.
+The future is solution components obeying openly published specifications, produced by an eco-system of plug-and-play vendors.
 By freeing data to move through enterprises and products, we free the business.

 An open health computing platform, based on open, integrated specifications for incrementally deployable components is the key to getting value from IT in healthcare.